 After 4 years as Assistant Lecturer and Researcher (ATER) in English departments (Université Paris 8 Vincennes Saint-Denis and Université de Strasbourg), I am now an Assistant lecturer at Sorbonne Université and at Sciences Po Strasbourg (Undergraduates to Posgraduates).

 I first studied British civilisation and literature at the Université de Pau et des Pays de l’Adour and Sorbonne-Nouvelle University (Bachelor).
 In parallel, I followed courses of Protestant theology for one year at the Faculté de Théologie Evangélique.

 I started to teach English in high schools for five years (CAPES), and then at the Technological University of Colmar – IUT, Université de Haute-Alsace – for two years.
 In 2017, I obtained the Agrégation in British civilisation (on the Great Irish Famine and the Glorious Revolution).

 After having studied the Famine for the Agrégation, I decided to research the role of Protestant missions in the development of education in Irish during the Famine.
 Therefore, in addition to the preparation of the Agrégation, I completed a Master’s thesis (2016-2017) on the Dingle Mission in the press (Souperism in Munster: the Dingle Mission controversy in the local press, 1845-51) at the University of Strasbourg.

-For this research project, I was awarded several grants and scholarships, such as the AMID doctoral fellowship from the Région Ile-de-France, a Past and Present grant from the Royal Historical Society, and a grant from the SOFEIR (Société Française d’Études Irlandaises) and a Maddock research Fellowship of the Marsh’s Library.
+For my PhD, I was awarded several grants and scholarships, such as the AMID doctoral fellowship from the Région Ile-de-France, a Past and Present grant from the Royal Historical Society, and a grant from the SOFEIR (Société Française d’Études Irlandaises) and a Maddock research Fellowship of the Marsh’s Library.